 The HPV vaccine is used for prevention only and cannot treat existing HPV infection.

-Gardasil 9 and Gardasil 4 valent are not interchangeable.
-Therefore, Gardasil 9 cannot be used to complete courses started with Gardasil 4 valent and vice versa.
+HPV Vaccination 9 and HPV Vaccine 4 valent are not interchangeable.
+Therefore, HPV 9 cannot be used to complete courses started with HPV 4 valent and vice versa.

-You can receive Gardasil 9 if you have previously and the full vaccination course with Gardasil 4 valent vaccine.
+You can receive HPV Vaccine 9 if you have previously and the full vaccination course with HPV 4 valent vaccine.
 This has not been shown to be harmful.

 The following groups cannot receive the vaccine:

 - Previous history of severe allergic reaction to the 4 valent vaccine or 9.

 - Previous history of severe allergic reaction to any of the ingredients of the vaccine, including yeast (see FAQ section).

 - Acute illness with fever (greater than 38.5 degrees Celsius).